A character, usually endowed with Super Strength

 - Tony does this accidentally in the first Iron Man.
 As he is busy, a Mook tries to headshot him and kills himself with a ricochet.

-- Harry Osborn briefly is stuck in the brick wall in Spiderman 3.
+- Harry Osborn briefly is stuck in the brick wall.
 Peter tries to negotiate, but Harry just yells "SHUT UP!!!" and topples part of rhe wall on him.

 - Later in the same film, Spiderman gets his arm caught in Sandman's chest.

-- In Terminator 2, T-800 punches T-1000's face and gets his fist stuck in its head.
+- In Terminator 2: Judgment Day, T-800 punches T-1000's face and gets his fist stuck in its head.
 T-1000 then morphs around the fist, putting Arnie in armlock.

 - In Judge Dredd, the titular hero tricks a body-horrific cannibal cyborg into driving his Swiss Army Appendage into a wall, rips a power cable off, lets out a bunch of catchphrases and electrocutes him.